microsoftgraph/microsoft-graph-toolkit/docs/components/login.md

 # Login Control

 ## Description
-A Login Control is a button and flyout control to facilitate login of a user to MSA or AAD.
+A Login Control is a button and flyout control to facilitate Microsoft Identity login.
 It provides two states:
 * When user is not logged in, the control is a simple button to initiate the login process
 * When user is logged in, the control displays the current logged in user name, profile image, and email.
 When clicked, a flyout is opened with a command to logout.

 ## Authentication

-The login control leverages the global authentication provider described in the [authentication documentation](./../authentication.md).
+The login control leverages the global authentication provider described in the [authentication documentation](./../providers.md).

 ## Graph scopes